-7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?
+Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?

 There are no prohibitions on requiring a medical examination as a condition of employment.
-Medical examination as a condition of employment is expressly required for certain occupations where the physical ability and condition of an applicant are essential to the work to be performed (eg, heavy lifting or dangerous work, or work under harmful or hazardous conditions), and for certain categories of applicants (eg, employees of public food courts or children's healthcare organisations).
+Medical examination as a condition of employment is expressly required for certain occupations where the physical ability and condition of an applicant are essential to the work to be performed (eg, heavy lifting or dangerous work, or work under harmful or hazardous conditions), and for certain categories of applicants (eg, employees of catering organisations, educational and medical institutions, public transportation entities).
 Moreover, under the Health and Healthcare System Code, employers may not employ persons who have not undergone medical examinations for certain activities.
 Therefore, an employer may, in some cases, refuse to hire an applicant who does not undergo a medical examination and submit the results to the employer, and may terminate an employment agreement if an employee refuses to undergo a medical examination to establish if he or she uses substances that cause alcoholic, narcotic or inhalant intoxication.